-When their shift ends, the user should remove and safely store their Nymi Band.
+When their shift ends, the user should remove the Nymi Band and safely store it.

-Nymi recommends that the user charges their Nymi Band at the end of each shift.
+It is recommended that the user charges their Nymi Band at the end of each shift.
 When the user removes the Nymi Band, it vibrates once to indicate that deauthentication has occurred.